stevedonovan/gentle-intro/src/pain-points.md

 ```

 `rustc` may pick an over-specific type.
 Here we want to put different
-references into a vector as `&Debug`:
+references into a vector as `&Debug` but need to declare the type
+explicitly.

 ```rust
 use std::fmt::Debug;